 A reputation for integrity will earn you referral clients.
 A reputation for poor communication will not.

 Building and cultivating attorney-client relationships that invite positive reviews is easier said than done.
 It's best to tackle this challenge from multiple angles, including improving your client intake process.
-Use the following five strategies as a framework for building better attorney-client relationships.
+Use the following six strategies as a framework for building better attorney-client relationships.

-Focus on Communication
+1. Focus on Communication

 You likely check in with clients when you have an update or when you need their input.
 But what about the rest of the time?
 If you looked through your client list today, could you identify some that have experienced long periods of silence from you?

 Develop a cadence for reaching out to clients periodically.
-It's acceptable to tell clients there are no updates on their case.
+It's acceptable to tell clients there are no updates on their cases.
 This at least keeps them from wondering what's happening.
 You can also use that time to ask if they have any new questions or concerns.
 This simple check-in shows clients you are making time for them.

 Want more advice on using effective communication to provide exceptional client service?
-Read our guide "Lawyer Communication: How to Communicate With Clients ", which provides a wealth of fresh communication tactics to help you boost your practice.
+Read our guide, "Lawyer Communication: How to Communicate With Clients," which provides a wealth of fresh communication tactics to help you boost your practice.

-Don't Overload Your Responsibilities
+2. Don't Overload Your Responsibilities

-Listen to Your Clients
+3. Listen to Your Clients

 It’s important to know, too, that a client's mindset can change over time.
 Listening responsibilities don't end after the intake meeting.
-Be present and attentive in every client interaction, for the duration of the lawyer-client relationship.
+Be present and attentive in every client interaction for the duration of the lawyer-client relationship.
 Attorneys who follow that advice will naturally earn the trust of their clients.

-Manage Expectations Around Outcomes
+4. Manage Expectations Around Outcomes

-Your clients willingly express their concerns and you should do the same.
+Your clients will willingly express their concerns, and you should do the same.
 Openly give your client feedback on the case, both the good and the bad.
 If there are risks or weaknesses, and there always are, you must communicate them.
 In the context of lawyer-client relationships, unfounded optimism doesn't serve anyone.

 As the adage goes, it's better to under-promise and over-deliver.
 Over-promising only invites disappointment.

-Be Transparent With Billing
+5. Be Transparent With Billing

-Get Personal
+6. Get Personal

 Future references to any personal information you gather also foster trust and good feelings—especially if it's unrelated to the case.
 Asking how your client's daughter managed her first week of college, for example, shows that you listen.
 It also demonstrates that you view your client as an individual, rather than a case to be won.

-Finally, don't overlook the importance of transparent, regular billing.
 To learn how LawPay can streamline your billing efforts and contribute to more complete invoices, schedule a demo today.